 ~ Lewis Carroll, Alice's Adventures in Wonderland, 1865

-The smiles of crocodilians have always been met with great (and reasonable) trepidation.
-The phrase "crocodile tears" (meaning a superficial sympathy or a false, insincere display of emotion derives from the ancient belief that crocodiles shed tears while consuming their prey, and exists in many modern languages.
-Other crocodilians such as alligators and caimans, though not seen as hypocritical, are viewed with even greater superstition.
-In Cajun and south Louisiana folklore, it is believed that if an alligator crawls under your house, there will be a death soon!
-While in South America, the Hombre Caiman, or Alligatorman, is a legendary creature that possesses both Alligator and human features.
-He is said to have been a fisherman converted by the spirit of the Magdalena river into an alligator, that returns every year on St. Sebastian´s Day to hunt human victims, much like the werewolf!
+Boo hoo hoo!
+The phrase "crocodile tears" (meaning a superficial sympathy or a false, insincere display of emotion) derives from the ancient belief that crocodiles shed tears while consuming their prey, and exists in many modern languages.
+False tears notwithstanding, the disconcerting smiles of crocodilians have always been met with great (and reasonable) trepidation by humankind.
+Alligators and caimans, though not as large and smiling figure prominently in the folklore of their American habitats.
+In Cajun and south Louisiana folklore, an alligator crawling under your house is thought to bring bad fortune!
+And in South America, the Hombre Caiman, (Alligatorman) is a fearsome creature with both Alligator and human features who is said to return every year on St. Sebastian´s Day to hunt human victims!
 Yikes!
 See you later alligator!
-In a while, crocodile!🐊
+In a while, crocodile! 🐊 🐊🐊

 World Crocodile Day was established as global awareness campaign to highlight the plight of endangered crocodiles and alligators around the world.

 Despite being entirely different animals (sharing the order Crocodilia, but not a family), crocodiles and alligators can be distinguished easily by several features, including their smiles.

 In both animals' lower jaws, they have a long tooth on either side.
 When crocodiles close their mouths, you can see these long teeth protrude from their faces.
 Alligators, on the other hand, slip them into sockets in their upper jaw.
 Also, crocodiles tend to have V-shaped faces, while alligators have shorter, U-shaped snouts and a generally greener skin.